 Dear Debt Adviser,

-How do I find out the timeline on my debt?
-I know after six or seven years the debt is taken off.
+How do I learn the timeline on my debt?
+I know after six or seven years the debt is removed.
 I would like to know if there is a way to see if it is gone.

-The way your question is worded, I believe you may also be asking how long until the debt goes away entirely.
+The way your question is worded, I believe you may also be asking how long until the debt goes away completely.
 With that in mind, the FCRA rules apply only to the reporting life of a debt, not the collecting life span.
-Your state's statute of limitations, or SOL, for collecting a debt governs how long the debt can be legally collected using the courts.
-However, collection companies can attempt to collect the debt outside of the courts past the statute of limitations date.
+Your state's statute of limitations, or SOL, for collecting a debt covers how long the debt can be legally collected using the courts.
+However, collection companies can try to collect the debt outside of the courts after the statute of limitations date.

 Ask the adviser

 To ask a question of the Debt Adviser, go to the "Ask the Experts" page and select "Debt" as the topic.
 Read more Debt Adviser columns and more stories about debt management.